Release specific infos

 • Removed disable-archive option: This obsolete configuration option has been removed.

-• Removed clusters config section: The separate clusters configuration section has been removed.
-Cluster information is now derived from the job archive.
+• Removed clusters config section: Cluster information is now derived from the job archive.

 • MySQL/MariaDB support removed: Only SQLite is now supported as the database backend.

-• MetricStore moved: The metricstore package has been moved from internal/ to pkg/ as it is now part of the public API.
+• MetricStore moved: The metricstore package has been moved from internal/ to pkg/.

 • NATS API Integration: Subscribe to real-time job start/stop events and node state changes via NATS.
 NATS subjects are configurable via api-subjects.

-• Public Dashboard: New public-facing dashboard route at /public for external users.
+• Public Dashboard: New public-facing dashboard at /public.

-• Enhanced Node Management: New node state tracking table with timestamp tracking, filtering, and configurable retention/archiving to Parquet format.
+• Enhanced Node Management: Node state tracking table with configurable retention and archiving to Parquet format.

-• Health Monitoring: New dedicated Health tab in the status details view showing per-node metric health across the cluster.
-Supports querying external cc-metric-store (CCMS) health status via the API.
+• Health Monitoring: New Health tab in the status details view showing per-node metric health.
+Supports querying external cc-metric-store health status via the API.

-• Web-based Log Viewer: Inspect backend log output directly from the browser via the admin interface without requiring shell access.
+• Web-based Log Viewer: Inspect backend log output from the admin interface without shell access.

-• Job Tagging System: Automatic detection of applications (MATLAB, GROMACS, etc.) and pathological job classification.
-Taggers can be triggered on-demand from the admin web interface.
+• Job Tagging System: Automatic detection of applications (MATLAB, GROMACS, etc.) and pathological jobs.
+Taggers can be triggered on-demand from the admin interface.

-• Parquet Archive Format: New Parquet file format for job archiving with columnar storage and efficient zstd compression.
-Full S3 and SQLite blob backends are also supported.
+• Parquet Archive Format: Columnar storage with zstd compression.
+Full S3 and SQLite blob backends also supported.

-• Unified Archive Retention: Job archive retention supports both JSON and Parquet as target formats under a single consistent policy configuration.
+• Unified Archive Retention: Supports both JSON and Parquet as target formats.

 GitHub Repository with complete configuration examples.
 All configuration options are checked against a JSON schema.